Contact Lens Care

 Blue Light coating significantly reduces the levels of blue light being emitted to your eyes, by reflecting a percentage of the High Energy Visible (HEV) light that is emitted by artificial light from the screens of digital devices.
 This result is less eye strain/eye fatigue, better contrast and improved visual comfort.
 Blue light glasses also offer UVA and UVB protection.

 Transitions® is a popular brand for photochromic lenses.
-Transition lenses automatically change from clear to dark when put into contact with UV rays and block 100% of UVA and UVB light.
+Transition lenses automatically change from clear to dark when put into contact with UV rays and block 100% of UVA and UVB.
 They also help to reduce HEV blue light emitted by the sun and electronic devices and screens.
-Transition lenses are available in grey and brown lenses.
+Transition lenses are available in grey, green, and brown lenses.
 Some transition lenses are available in more colour choice like Amber, Sapphire and Amethyst.
 Below is the list of Transition lenses you can opt for:

-Polarised lenses work by reducing glare from the light reflected off surfaces (water, wet roads, snow & hazy conditions).
-Glare can be a nuisance and, in some instances, dangerous when you're doing an activity, temporarily obstructing your vision and causing you to strain or squint your eyes.
-Polarised lenses have a filter integrated that blocks horizontal glare.
+Polarised lenses work by reducing glare from the light reflected off surfaces (water, wet roads, snow & car hood).
+Glare can be a nuisance and, in some instances, dangerous when you’re doing an activity, temporarily obstructing your vision and causing you to strain or squint your eyes.
+Polarised lenses have a filter integrated that blocks horizontal reflective glare.